 My international journey by Raphael Sznitman

-Professor Raphael Sznitman is a biomedical engineer and director of the University of Bern's ARTORG Center for Biomedical Engineering.
+Professor Raphael Sznitman is director of the University of Bern's ARTORG Center for Biomedical Engineering.

-As head of the Ophthalmic Technology Lab, he and his team are exploring if artificial intelligence or AI could help the 500 million people worldwide that are likely by 2020 to be afflicted by the eye conditions glaucoma, age-macular degeneration and diabetic retinopathy, among other challenges.
+As head of the Ophthalmic Technology Lab, the biomedical engineer and his team are exploring if artificial intelligence or AI could help the 500 million people worldwide that are likely by 2020 to be afflicted by the eye conditions glaucoma, age-macular degeneration and diabetic retinopathy, among other challenges.

 “What really attracted me to the University of Bern - and what is a major motivation for me in general to this day - is to be part of the medical faculty.